-Non-lead agencies (including community-based organizations, faith-based organizations, non-governmental or governmental entities, etc.) may serve as a partner on more than one proposal.
-All NGOs must meet the eligibility criteria in Appendix C.
+Non-lead agencies (including NGOs) may serve as a partner on more than one proposal.
+All NGOs must meet the eligibility criteria in Appendix C, "Criteria for Non-governmental Organizations Receiving Title II Grant Program Funds".

 Eligible Activities - Program Purpose Areas